ScottJams/scottjams.github.io/index.markdown

 ## About Me

 Hi, I'm Scott Simpson and I'm a developer based in the UK.
-I've been a huge gaming enthusiast ever since my first foray with the Sega Master System, and I've been spending a lot of time learning gameplay programming in order to pursue my passion with games development.
+I've been a huge gaming enthusiast ever since my first foray with the Sega Master System, and I've been busy learning gameplay programming in order to pursue my passion with games development.
 Below you will find examples of the projects I've been working on in order to expand my knowledge, whilst having a bit of fun along the way!

 ## Experience